Søholt

 Søholt is a manor house located on the southern shore of the Maribo Lakes on Lolland in southeastern Denmark.
 The main building is from 1804 but was adapted to the Renaissance Revival style in the second half of the 19th century.
 The Baroque-style garden is open to the public.

+On the small peninsula Skelsnæs stands a garden pavilion from 1822.
+The Skelsnæs Pavilion was listed in the Danish registry of protected buildings and places in 1996.